Final report for FNC20-1229

 Despite this major loss, we found that the presence of the quail in the cages with the trap crop did lessen the effect of pests in the garden.
 This happened for two reasons, in our estimation.
 1. Because the adults, babies and eggs of the first generation of pests were already present when the quail were introduced into the cages, and the quail ate them all, we think the population was girdled from the jump, and it took them a long time to get going again.
 2. When we inspected the cash crop, if we found leaves that were covered in eggs or baby squash bugs, we would cut them off, and toss them to the quail.
 Through this process we were able to keep 3/4 of our squash crop producing until frost killed them.
 For that reason, I would say the quail did successfully act to control the pests on the site, although not perfectly.
 With some adjustments to the design, we feel they would be effective for controlling cucurbit pests in an organic system.
 I would suggest either planting rows of trap crop, and moving tractors with the quail over them, or designing a cage with some sort of inner wire to prevent the quail from eating the vines, while still allowing the bugs to move in, and past the quail.

 We have not heard of anyone adopting this practice as of yet, but we did hear from many farmers that it gave them ideas, and got their wheels spinning to come up with similar solutions to pest problems.
 We produced hundreds of quail eggs, and hundreds of pounds of squash from this project.
+Because quail begin laying eggs at about 7 weeks of age and can produce on average 300 eggs a year, we estimate that by adding a flock of 15 quail to a farm to assist with pest management, you could produce roughly 4,000-4,500 eggs a year which sell for about $5/dozen.
+Conservatively, 15 laying females would add roughly $1,800 to your annual farm income.
+The greater economic benefit to us was the increased yield in summer squash.
+We estimate that we were able to grow about 1/3 more squash from the year before.
 It was also a lot of fun having the critters on the site.

 I would suggest trying this same project with Brassica crops to see how the quail deal with those pests.
 I would suggest trying to design a cage that allows the bugs to get in where the quail can get them, but doesn't allow the quail to eat the trap crop.